ceas-ambassadors/ceas-ambassadors-website/docs/dev-guide.md

 To run the website, type `npm start`.
 Visit the website at localhost:3000.
 You're in business!

 ## .env
-This will be home to details on the different .env values.
+This will be home to details on the different .env values. .env refers to the `.env` file used for development.
+Because we use docker to deploy the website and we use git to track version control, it's insecure to store production credentials in the git repo.
+We manage these on the server through the use of environment variables.
+But, on a development machine, you don't want to be changing environment variables all the time.
+So, we use the `dotenv` package for NPM to emulate environment variables - they're loaded from the file `.env` and treated as if they were environment variables.
+As mentioned elsewhere, copy `.env.example` and rename it `.env` to get started.
 ### Database URLs
 All of the database URLs take the following format: `mysql://<user>:<password>@<host>/<db_name>`.
 You'll need to set the appropriate URLs for what you're doing.
 This likely means setting the dev and or test URLs.
 The production URL shouldn't be needed outside of the production server.
 #### DEV_DB_URL